Utah and Minnesota are the best places for driving in 2019. Those states offer affordable auto insurance and low crash-related fatality rates.

 Percentage of uninsured motorists

 You probably don't think about uninsured motorists when you're driving, but they're there.
-Thirteen percent of American drivers are uninsured and one state has double that amount.
-Uninsured motorist coverage protects you if you're hit by an uninsured driver.
+Thirteen percent of American drivers are uninsured, and one state has double that amount.
+Uninsured motorist coverage protects you if an uninsured driver hits you.

 The average cost of car repairs